mattybwoy/Bookshelf/README.md

 - Books can now be added into database
 - Books are displayed in JSON format in list page
 - Individual books can be selected from url
+- Individual books can now be deleted by ISBN

 ## Improvements